Lesson Worksheet: Mass Spectra Chemistry

 In this worksheet, we will practice analyzing mass spectra to deduce the molar mass, likely composition, and structure of the analyte.

-Which of the following chemical groups often display strong molecular ion peaks in mass spectra, due to their structural stability?
+Which of the following chemical groups often display strong molecular ion peaks in mass spectra due to their structural stability?

-- CCarboxylic acids
+- BCarboxylic acids

-- BCleavage of the hydroxyl group
+- AThe cleavage of the bond adjacent to the hydroxyl group

-- CFormation of a dimeric species
+- BThe formation of a dimeric species

-- DCleavage of the bond adjacent to the hydroxyl group
+- DThe cleavage of the hydroxyl group

 Which of the following best describes the mass spectrum of fluorine ?